Stone Jayhawk

 Scholarship & Funding Opportunities

-$555,012 in scholarships were awarded to 44 percent of School of Social Welfare students in the 2020 academic year.
+$537,000 in scholarships were awarded to 45% of School of Social Welfare students in the 2022-2023 academic year.

 Scholarship & FAFSA Deadlines

-FAFSA early notification deadline for undergraduates
+FAFSA priority date for undergraduates

-The University of Kansas School of Social Welfare has several sources of financial assistance available to B.S.W., M.S.W., and Ph.D. students who meet the various criteria.
-Awards are made on an annual basis and are applied directly towards tuition and fees in most instances.
-All students interested in applying are required to submit a Free Application for Federal Student Aid as well as a School of Social Welfare application by March 1.
+All students interested in applying are required to submit a Free Application for Federal Student Aid (FAFSA) as well as a School of Social Welfare application by March 1.
 All recipients are expected to maintain a minimum grade point average of 3.0.
 Students must renew their applications each year they wish to be considered.

 These awards are made possible through the generous support of friends and alumni of the School of Social Welfare and the KU Endowment Association.
-We are grateful to all of our donors who have contributed to make these awards possible and to the KU Endowment Association for their faithful stewardship of these resources.

 Scholars Programs